Bright11/laravel-authentication-package/README.md

 ## Custom Authentication Views

 The package includes customizable authentication views that you can publish and modify to your application's design requirements.
-We call this feature 'authcss'.
+We call this feature 'brightwebauthconfig'. with this, you can change background and text colors in your config/brightwebauthconfig.php after Publishing config files

-## Publishing css
+## Publishing config files

-php artisan vendor:publish --tag=authcss
+php artisan vendor:publish --tag=brightwebauthconfig

 ## Authentication URLS